GraphBLAS/LAGraph/README.md

     README.md: this file

-    Source: source code for the LAGraph library.
-To compile LAGraph, first compile GraphBLAS, and then do "make" in this directory.
+    Source: source code for the LAGraph library

     Test: main programs that test LAGraph.
 To run the tests, first compile GraphBLAS and LAGraph, and then do "make tests" in this directory.